 Further, we may make acquisitions and investments in order to acquire or obtain access to new technology or products that expand our offerings.
-There is risk that the new technology or products may not perform as anticipated and may not meet estimated growth projections or expectations, or investment recipients may not successfully execute their business plans.
+There is risk that the new technology or products, including but not limited to entry into the payment processing market, may not perform as anticipated and may not meet estimated growth projections or expectations, or investment recipients may not successfully execute their business plans.
 There is also risk that key employees of an acquired business may not remain with us as long as expected.
 In the event that these risks materialize, we may not be able to fully realize the benefit of our investments, and our operating results could be adversely affected.
 An acquisition or alliance, and the integration of an acquired business, may also disrupt our ongoing business or we may not be able to successfully incorporate acquired products, services or technologies into our solutions and maintain quality.
 Further, we may not achieve the projected synergies once we have integrated the business into our operations, which may lead to additional costs not anticipated at the time of acquisition.

 Circumstances associated with divestitures could adversely affect our results of operations and financial condition.
-In May 2016, we completed the sale of most of the assets of our Interactive Printer Solutions (IPS) business to Atlas Holdings, LLC, and in June 2012 we completed the divestiture of our entertainment business to Redbox Automated Retail, LLC.
 We continue to evaluate the strategic fit of our other businesses and products and may decide to sell a business or product based on such an evaluation.
 Despite a decision to divest a business or product, we may encounter difficulty in finding buyers or executing alternative exit strategies at acceptable prices and terms and in a timely manner.
 In addition, prospective buyers may have difficulty obtaining financing.
-Divestitures, including the divestiture of the IPS business, could involve additional risks, including:
+Divestitures could involve additional risks, including:

-- difficulties in the separation of operations, services, products and personnel; - the need to provide significant ongoing post-closing transition support to a buyer; - the diversion of management's attention from other business concerns; - the retention of certain current or future liabilities in order to induce a buyer to complete a divestiture; - · the obligation to indemnify or reimburse a buyer for certain past liabilities of a divested business; - · the disruption of our business; and - · the potential loss of key employees.
+- difficulties in the separation of operations, services, products and personnel; - the need to provide significant ongoing post-closing transition support to a buyer; - the diversion of management's attention from other business concerns; - the retention of certain current or future liabilities in order to induce a buyer to complete a divestiture; - the obligation to indemnify or reimburse a buyer for certain past liabilities of a divested business; - · the disruption of our business; and - the potential loss of key employees.

-We may not be successful in managing these or any other significant risks that we may encounter in divesting a business or product, which could have a material adverse effect on our business.
+We may not be successful in managing these or any other significant risks that we may encounter in divesting a business or product, which could have an adverse effect on our business.